When Can a Hospital Be Liable for Negligence?

 Injured in a NJ Hospital?
 Schedule a Free Consultation Today

-If you need help seeking compensation after an illness or injury sustained in a New Jersey hospital, contact the Law Offices of Jeffrey S. Hasson, P.C.
-For a free consultation with an experienced attorney, call (201) 928-0300 or tell us what happened online today.
+If you need help seeking compensation after an illness or injury sustained in a New Jersey hospital, contact the Law Offices of Jeffrey S. Hasson, P.C. for a free consultation with an experienced Hackensack personal injury attorney.
+Call (201) 928-0300 or tell us what happened online today.